 Note of Caution:

-Obviously, this lack of exactness in nutrient ratios is a reason not to use homemade formula EXCEPT for an emergency situation.
+This lack of exactness in nutrient ratios is a reason not to use homemade formula EXCEPT for an emergency.

 -